tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 If the server does not consider the upload associated with this token active, it MUST respond with `404 (Not Found)` status code.

+The resumption offset can be less than or equal to the number of bytes the client has already sent.
+The client MAY reject an offset which is greater than the number of bytes it has already sent during this upload.
+The client is expected to handle backtracking of a reasonable length.
+If the offset is invalid for this upload, or if the client cannot backtrack to the offset and reproduce the same content it has already sent, the upload MUST be considered a failure.
+The client MAY use the Upload Cancellation Procedure ({{upload-cancellation}}) to cancel the upload after rejecting the offset.

 ~~~
 :method: HEAD
 :scheme: https